jerboa88/jerboa88/README.md

 	</a>
 	<br><br>
 	<p class="projectDesc">
-I am a recent graduate with a Bachelors Specialization in Computing Science from the University of Alberta.
+I am a recent graduate from the University of Alberta with a Bachelors Specialization in Computing Science.
 During my time at the U of A, I had the opportunity to share my expertise with Haemonetics Corporation in Edmonton, where I was involved in end-to-end development of their NexLynk Donor Management System.

 Having a natural interest in science has allowed me to become familiar with a wide variety of tech related subjects including programming, design, and audio production.
 I have experience with frontend web technologies, backend development, cloud computing, as well as low-level programming like Arduino and MIPS assembly.